Breakthrough technology development to decarbonize steelmaking processes

 Most of the actual direct reduction methods currently use high-grade iron ore, which is not easily broken or sticked to each other, during the reduction process.
 As the high-grade one is limited to about 10% of iron ore available in the market, we will challenge to use lower-grade iron ore in the process.
 Current DRI process uses methane (natural gas) as the reducing agent.
 Methane contains carbon and hence emits CO2.
 We try 100% use of hydrogen as the reducing agent in the direct reduction process.
 The process, however, has its own high technical issues, too.
 Since the reduction process with hydrogen is an endothermic reaction, it is necessary to supply heat to maintain the reaction.
 In addition, in the case of using a shaft furnace, powdering of the raw material pellets, and sticking of produced iron pellets are the problems to be solved.

-As a Green Innovation Fund project, we will build a small furnace (10 tons) in the Hasaki R&D Center and start experiments in fiscal 2025.
-Then, by 2050, we aim to solve issues such as utilization of low-grade iron ore and conversion of reduction material from natural gas to hydrogen, and to commercialize a direct hydrogen reduction reactor using low-grade iron ore from Australia and other countries as feedstock.
+Based on this, by 2040, we aim to solve issues such as utilization of low-grade iron ore and conversion of reduction material from natural gas to hydrogen, and we aim to establish technology for commercializing a direct hydrogen reduction reactor using lowgrade iron ore from Australia and other countries as feedstock.

 *If you are viewing this document on a smartphone, enlarge the figure and use it.